Skip to Main Content

 Once you are in the right area, signs on the sides of the shelves will direct you further.
 The system is a little tricky to figure out at first, so don't hesitate to ask for directions at the Information Desk (main floor of the library).

-You can (and should) also search for books in other libraries.
+You can also search for books in other libraries, expanding your research options.
+Books will be sent to you (for free!).
 To do this, use the advanced search in the library catalog.
 Scroll down to select "Libraries WorldWide."

 • Follow the prompts to log in with your Gustavus user name and password.